starknet-edu/starknetbook/camp_1/README.md

 ### Deploying II: Open Zeppelin's Universal Deployer Contract (optional)

-This section will explain what is beneath the Argent's UI.
+This section will explain what is underneath the Argent's UI.
 Do this section if you want to get deeper into what deploying a contract in StarkNet means.
 This will help you later work with more complex contracts, e.g. deploying your customize account contracts.
 However, for most contracts, using Argent's UI will be enough.

 For deploying our contracts, we need the `deploy syscall`.
 The [deploy syscall is a function](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/common/syscalls.cairo#L157) available to any Cairo smart contract that allows the Sequencer to get paid proportionally to the complexity of the deployment.